lavoy/ALActionBlocks/README.md

 - Remove blocks for control events
 - Works with all of your existing subclasses of UIControl

-This category was inspired by [Dave Delong] (https://github.com/davedelong)'s StackOverflow [answer] (http://stackoverflow.com/a/4582061/315074).
+This category was inspired by [Dave DeLong] (https://github.com/davedelong)'s StackOverflow [answer] (http://stackoverflow.com/a/4582061/315074).

 #### Adding blocks